Raphire/Win11Debloat/README.md

 ### Quick method

 Download & run the script automatically via PowerShell.
-All traces of the script are removed automatically after execution.
+All files related to the script are saved to `%temp%/Win11Debloat`, if you wish to inspect them.
+The script automatically cleans up the files after execution.

-1. Open PowerShell as an administrator.
+1. Open PowerShell, preferably as an administrator.
 2. Copy and paste the code below into PowerShell, press enter to run the script:

 ```PowerShell